tuub/theses-publisher-policies/policies.md

 Last checked: 10.06.2025 <br />
    <br />

-:warning: Please note: Since the merger in 2015, Springer and Nature are part of the **Springer Nature Group** (further imprints e.g. BioMed Central, Palgrave Macmillan).
+:information_source: Please note: Since the merger in 2015, Springer and Nature are part of the **Springer Nature Group** (further imprints e.g. BioMed Central, Palgrave Macmillan).
 Journal policies are not yet fully aligned, which results in different restrictions/requirements for authors' re-use rights.
 Please check whether your article was published in a Springer OR Nature branded journal (see [entry for Nature](#nature-publishing-group-npg)).

 #### Re-use permitted for...
 * Article, Book chapter (in Edited volumes or Proceedings)